olasyusuf/airbnb-clone-project/README.md

 - **Redis:** Used for caching and session management.
 - **Docker:** Containerization tool for consistent development and deployment environments.
 - **CI/CD Pipelines:** Automated pipelines for testing and deploying code changes.
+- **Version Control:** Git and GitHub for version control and collaboration.
 - **Markdown:** Documentation
 ---